bl0nd/chive/README.md

 # Chive

-Chive is a variant switcher that swaps out arbitrary file sections with custom data, without requiring modifications to the original file.
+Chive is a variant switcher that allows you to swap out arbitrary file sections without any modifications to the original file.

 ```sh
 $ chive -t vim alacritty << EOF